entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 ```
 ### Check the Environment

-The `check-env` command checks for dependencies and appropriate versions for your Entando instance, automatically installing them with developer approval.
+The `check-env` command checks for dependencies appropriate to your Entando instance.
+Missing dependencies are automatically installed with the flag `-a`.
 ```
-ent check-env develop
+ent check-env develop -a
 ```

 ### Update the CLI